Accommodative Insufficiency

 Will glasses fix accommodative insufficiency in my child?

-Reading glasses or a low-powered addition in bifocal lenses can reduce symptoms by lowering the near focusing demand.
-However, they compensate for the deficit rather than resolving it — when the glasses are removed, the underlying insufficiency remains.
-Vision therapy addresses the root cause by actually training the accommodative system to achieve normal amplitude and facility.
-Many patients use a reading addition alongside vision therapy, then reduce or eliminate the addition as function improves.
+Reading glasses reduce symptoms by lowering the near focusing demand, but they compensate for the deficit rather than resolving it.
+Vision therapy trains the accommodative system to achieve normal amplitude and facility.
+Many patients use a reading addition alongside therapy and reduce it progressively as function improves.

 Is accommodative insufficiency the same as convergence insufficiency?

 They are different conditions but frequently co-occur.
 Convergence insufficiency is a deficit in the eye-turning system (vergence), while accommodative insufficiency is a deficit in the focusing system (accommodation).
-Because the two systems are neurologically linked, a deficit in one often produces compensatory strain in the other.
-A comprehensive evaluation identifies whether one or both systems are affected — treatment that addresses only one when both are deficient produces incomplete results.
+A functional evaluation identifies whether one or both systems are affected.

 How long does vision therapy take for accommodative insufficiency?

-Isolated accommodative insufficiency — without significant co-occurring binocular vision problems — typically responds within 12–20 sessions of weekly vision therapy combined with daily home exercises.
-Where convergence insufficiency or other binocular conditions are also present, the programme will be longer (typically 20–36 sessions) as all conditions must be addressed in sequence.
-Progress is reviewed every 8 sessions.
+Isolated accommodative insufficiency typically responds within 12 to 20 sessions of weekly vision therapy combined with daily home exercises.
+Where convergence insufficiency is also present, the programme is typically 20 to 36 sessions.